urbit/docs/docs/using/admin.md

 Your Urbit serves a simple homepage from `http://localhost:8080` or `https://your-urbit.urbit.org` that should be self-explanatory.
 Since our HTTPS isn't audited / battle tested we just call it "secure" HTTPS.
 You can find that on `8443`.
 Or `8444` (and so on) if you're already running something on `8443`.

 A complete walkthrough of the Urbit web interface is [here](/docs/using/web).

-## Moons

-Urbit namespace is distributed by having parent nodes sign the keys for child nodes.
-If you have a planet, your parent star issued your ticket.
-As a planet you, in turn, can sign the keys for moons.
-The basic idea is: your planet runs permanently in a data center somewhere and moons run on all your devices.
-Each planet can issue ~4 billion (`2^32`) moons.

-To generate a random moon from your planet run:

-    ~your-urbit:dojo> +moon

-You can use the resulting output in the same installation flow from [install](/docs/using/install).

-Moons are automatically synced to their parent `%kids` desk, and can control applications on their parent planet using `|link`.
-You can read more about those things in the [filesystem](/docs/using/filesystem) and [console](/docs/using/shell) walkthroughs.

 ## Continuity breaches